Editor’s Note: We’re reviewing ways to speed up your site and improve your PageSpeed score. Learn how image optimization impacts your score here.

 Finally, go back to the Dashboard tab and click the Clear Cache button.
 (If you’re using Cloudflare or some other proxy/caching service, you’ll want to clear that cache as well.)
 Log out of your WordPress dashboard—or open an incognito browser window—and then click around your site to be sure everything is working as expected.
 If so, you should be set!
 If you run into errors, try unchecking the boxes on the File Optimization tab one by one, clearing the cache each time, to isolate the problem.

-We take care of this process automatically for Agathon clients.
-If you’re not sure whether your WP Rocket install has been set up already—or you’re concerned about any of the settings—shoot us an email at firstname.lastname@example.org, and we’ll check for you!
+We’re happy to configure WP Rocket for Agathon clients.
+If you’re not sure whether your WP Rocket install has been set up correctly, shoot us an email at firstname.lastname@example.org, and we’ll check for you!

 Open the browser’s source view of the page and scroll to the bottom.
 At the very end you should see an entry like this: